SrinandYash/Email-Spam-Detector/README.md

 - I am using python3 on Jupyter notebook.
 If you happen to be using python2, make the corresponding changes before running the notebook.

-- We can get the tag of each email in the function 'msg-sub-and-tag-of-email'.
-So to get the tag, we can see which folder the file is in, Ham or Spam.
-  As the data is classified as ham or spam, this wouldn't be a difficult task.
-However, make sure that the number of folders that you have to open from /home/ to be 7.
-If not change the value, number-of-folders-to-be-opened.
-If this is not checked, every email is tagged 0.
-Make sure (tags == 0).sum() not equal to leng(tags).

 - Make sure the following libraries are installed:
 	1. numpy.
 	2. lxml.